jnkwrych/jnkwrych.github.io/_posts/2026-04-16-how-to-stay-sane-running-a-default-dead-startup.md

 This post started as a note to myself.
 But as I wrote it, I realized that I’m in a horrible situation, yet I feel calmer and think more clearly than before.

 I’m a 41-year-old father of three.
 My wife and I run a business with two employees.
 I founded it two years ago, but it’s on a disastrous trajectory.
-A former partner, a company 400 times our size, is poaching my customers and blocking my access to the niche market we are in.
+A former partner, a company a lot of times our size, is poaching my customers and blocking my access to the niche market we are in.

 But I’m calm.
 I sleep well.
 I think clearly.
 I live a normal life.

 One year ago I felt very differently.
+This affected my overall mental state and my decision making in company matters negatively.

 **This is what keeps me sane and energized.
 Maybe it’ll help you too.**